 The golden rule is to keep it simple.
 Don’t overdo it – especially if you’re trying to be more creative and convince your subscribers to stay.
-Unsubscribes are, let’s call it, the necessary evil – they keep your list clean and engaged, and allow your uninterested readers to leave your mailing list.
-Some creativity is always good, but you must ensure that the unsubscribe wording and unsubscribe journey is clear and not misleading.
+Unsubscribes are, let’s call it, the necessary evil – they keep your list clean and engaged and allow your uninterested readers to leave your mailing list.
+Some creativity is always good, but you must ensure that the unsubscribe wording and unsubscribe journey are clear and not misleading.
 And yes, transactional emails are different, but this time we are discussing marketing ones.

 Don’t Hide It

 We sometimes find marketing emails where the unsubscribe links are either non-existent or hidden from the subscriber.
 For example, the unsubscribe wording color is the same as the background color, which is virtually invisible.
 Or making the font size so small that one might need a magnifying glass.
 All that, it’s just wrong.
 And illegal – remember that marketing emails have to have a clear, easy-to-read unsubscribe link so that your email recipient can opt-out.

 Remember, poor unsubscribe practices or hidden unsubscribe links will most likely lead to abuse complaints – people marking you as spam.
 Abuse complaints impact the sender’s reputation – and thus deliverability.

 Placing your unsubscribe link in the email footer is standard practice.
 That feels natural, as it usually goes alongside your disclaimers and small print.
 However, let’s stop here.
 While it’s standard practice, there are things you can do to make your unsubscribe user journey better.

 Depending on the type of business or the material you’re promoting, your disclaimers – thus your footer content – in some cases might even be longer than the email content itself.
 Therefore, if your unsubscribe link is the last sentence in the footer, that’s definitely not good practice.